Democrats Pushing for Floor Vote on Bipartisan Senate Bill for Aid to Ukraine, Israel, and Taiwan amid GOP Resistance

 Currently, Democrats hold 213 seats in the lower chamber, so they would need support from Republicans to sign the petition.
 However, including aid for Israel in the bill has led to some progressives withdrawing their support.
 Progressives have been critical of Israel, particularly in light of the war in Gaza.

 The House Democratic Caucus Chairman, Pete Aguilar of California, called on both Democrats and Republicans to sign the discharge petition as the fastest and easiest way to resolve the issue.
 However, their efforts face competition from a Republican representative, Brian Fitzpatrick from Pennsylvania, who co-chairs the moderate and bipartisan Problem Solvers Caucus.
 Fitzpatrick has introduced a smaller foreign aid bill that includes border security measures.
-His discharge petition opened for signatures a few hours after the Democratic version.
-Fitzpatrick clarified that his use of a discharge petition is about “putting a clock on a time-sensitive matter” rather than working around GOP leadership.
+His discharge petition opened for signatures a few hours following the Democratic version.
+Fitzpatrick clarified that his use of a discharge petition is regarding “putting a clock on a time-sensitive matter” rather than working around GOP leadership.

 Rep. Don Bacon, a Nebraska Republican who co-sponsored Fitzpatrick’s bill, dismissed the Democrats’ version as dead on arrival.
-Bacon predicted that Fitzpatrick’s bill would garner support from about 150 Republicans and 100 Democrats, thus reaching the necessary 218 signatures through the amendment process.
-Aguilar countered by highlighting that Fitzpatrick’s version lacks humanitarian aid and would require approval from the Senate, which could delay the delivery of critical aid for weeks or months.
+Bacon predicted that Fitzpatrick’s bill would garner support from regarding 150 Republicans and 100 Democrats, thus reaching the necessary 218 signatures through the amendment process.
+Aguilar countered by highlighting that Fitzpatrick’s version lacks humanitarian aid and would require approval from the Senate, which might delay the delivery of critical aid for weeks or months.

 Senate Minority Leader Mitch McConnell urged House Speaker Mike Johnson, a Louisiana Republican, to allow a vote on the Senate’s foreign aid bill in the lower chamber.
 McConnell emphasized the importance of letting the House express its opinion on the supplemental bill.